stratisco/Stratisco/README.md

-i like to code
+Im Ryan and I like to code.
+Its that simple

-its that simple
+I like Java, C, Python, PHP, *and HTML/CSS*

-check out my website https://waterserver.sytes.net/
+##

-IT HAS HTTPSSSSSSSSSSS ^_^
+Check out my file storage website [waterserver](https://waterserver.sytes.net/)